loonaire/glpiagentdeploy/README.md

 ### Why not use Winget?

-I don't like winget, it's complicated to give install parameter and until few month GLPI Agent was not avaliable in it.
+I don't like winget, it's complicated to give install parameter and until few month GLPI Agent was not available in it.
-Winget is also not avalaible on all computer so it's better to not use it, i have also the advantage to get old versions from github (this is un idea for update this script later)
+Winget is also not available on all computer so it's better to not use it, i have also the advantage to get old versions from github (this is un idea for update this script later)

 ## How to use